ThirdAILabs/Thirdai-Platform-v2/packaging/README.md

      ```
      https://{newPublicIP}/keycloak
      ```
-   - Ensure the new public URL corresponds to the domain name specified for the SSL certificate.
-   - If the domain does not match the new URL, you will need to provide an updated certificate for the new domain/IP.
    - If you dont have the access to older admin console, then you may need to do change the env var `KC_HOSTNAME` and `KC_HOSTNAME_ADMIN` to new public IP in the Keycloak Job, restart it before seeing the change.